 For information on the difference between a HOA and a Citizen's Association, click here.

-MSCA retains a box of materials, including newsletters, brochures, photos, and other information dating back to the 1960s.
-If you are interested in reviewing these materials, please contact the MSCA Secretary.
+MSCA once retained a box of materials, including newsletters, brochures, photos, and other information dating back to the 1960s.
+Before discarding the box, the MSCA Board digitized a good amount of the material and placed it into three online time-capsules.
+If you are interested in reviewing these capsules, click here.

 For addition information regarding the history of Montgomery Square, including information about the many accomplishments of its Citizens Association, click through the menu located on the left-hand side of this website.